elastic/eui/README.md

 Please see Elastic's licensing FAQ: [I’m using EUI or Elastic Charts in my application outside of Kibana, how does this affect me?](https://www.elastic.co/pricing/faq/licensing#im-using-eui-or-elastic-charts-in-my-application-outside-of-kibana-how-does-this-affect-me)

+## Why is EUI open source?

+Many of Elastic's products are open source and rely upon this library to function.
+The Elastic UI Framework began as a folder of code in Kibana and we decided it could be used beyond that codebase.
+It exists as an independent library so that patterns can be shared across teams and design standards can be scaled across our organization.
+Since most of our products are open source, we treat this one similarly as far as public publishing and conversation even if its usage tends to focus more inward towards Elastic itself.

 ## What is the versioning, releases and upgrade strategy?

 We use [semver](https://semver.org/) for versioning and use that to denote breaking changes in EUI upgrades.
 Traditionally we consider API changes in our prop names or existing component functionality to be a reason for a breaking change, but do not track the renaming of CSS selectors, mixins or other style changes under this same rigor.